chelsilarious/AutoDiff/docs/milestone1.md

 #### Implementations 3.5/4
 Comments: It seems that you are dealing with a lot of classes, which might be problematic in implmentation.
 Also you may want to illustrate more about how you deal with vector functions of vectors and scalar function of vectors.

+Response: We decided to reduce our class type to Objective, Forward and Reverse to make the implementation process easier.
+We will implement the attributes and overload the basic operation (`__add__`, `__sub__`, etc) and elementary operation (`sin`, `cos`, etc) functions in the previous `Node` class inside `Forward` and `Reverse` class now.
+We will also replace the `TapeEntry` class and simply create a `tapeEntry` variable with `get_tape()` and `reset_tape()` functions in the Reverse class to keep track of the graphical structure and dependency of node.

+To deal with vector functions of vectors and scalar functions of vector, we will first check for the input functions type as vector or scaler in our when initializing the `Objective`, `Forward` or `Reverse` class, the input function will be stored as an attribute, and if multiple functions are input, the the `fit()` function will be execute on each of the function.

+We will also check the input data type for the function variable as either scaler or vector.
+The overloaded functions will contain methods to execute the respective operation for both scaler and vector input.

 #### License 2/2
 Comments: Great Discussion!